 Froat will moderate a panel on cybersecurity designed to offer expert advice from a cross-section of the industry.

-Scheduled panelists include Ryan Brander, manager of cybersecurity with Geotab; Chris Cooper, president of Boyd Brothers Transportation; Randy Goggans, co-founder of ThreatAdvice; Ray Watts, consultant with Cybis; and Mark Zachos, general manager with DG Technologies.
+Scheduled panelists include Ryan Brander, manager of cybersecurity with Geotab; Chris Cooper, president of Boyd Brothers Transportation; Randy Goggans, co-founder of ThreatAdvice; Ray Watts, consultant with Cybis; and Mark Zachos, president of DG Technologies.

 The session also will provide an overview of ATA’s Fleet CyWatch, an online information clearinghouse that TMC and the Transportation Security Council created in conjunction with the FBI to help fleets report on trucking-related internet crimes and cyberattacks.
 Fleet CyWatch also coordinates with private and federal efforts to share with motor carriers information and ideas on cybersecurity awareness and prevention.